IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/syllabus.md

 2 Metrotech Center Room 816
 2:30pm - 4:20pm Tuesday and Thursdays

+#### Syllabus is subject to change at any time.
+Check back regularly.

 This course is an introductory programming class, appropriate for students with no programming experience, who are interested in creating interactivity.
 Traditionally, introductory programming teaches algorithmic problem-solving, where a sequence of instructions describe the steps necessary to achieve a desired result.
 In this course, students are trained to go beyond this sequential thinking - to think concurrently and modularly.
 By its end, students are empowered to write and read code for creating interactivity including: event-driven creative applications, interactive installations,  graphical user interfaces, games and user interfaces.
 Interactivity will be introduced and discussed throughout.

 ## Program Goals